dsj-brown/run_analysis/CodeBook.md

 The data contained in the data frame **dTotals**, as produced by the **run_analysis()** function, has been combined, merged, grouped and summarised, but no data cleansing has been necessary due to the high quality of the raw data.

+The dataset has been transposed so it is tall and thin as opposed to short and fat.

-The README.md file explains the steps taken to transform the raw data.
+The README.md file explains all the steps taken to transform the raw data.

 ## Data report overview
 The dataset examined has the following dimensions: